We have seen a huge increase in the amount of start-up umbrella companies looking for a payroll software solution recently.

 As your software partner, we’ll always be here to help you get your payroll software working just as you need it to and the good news is that with our flexibility and robust software, we’ll be able to configure your system to all of your requirements, so the way you choose to run your payroll will never be an issue.

-For extra peace of mind that we take compliancy in the umbrella market seriously, we’re an FCSA business partner and work with many FCSA accredited umbrella companies.
-We also have many customers with systems that comply with APSCO guidelines and Professional Passport advice.
+For extra peace of mind that we take compliance in the umbrella market seriously, we’re an FCSA business partner and work with many FCSA accredited umbrella companies.
+We also have many customers with systems that comply with APSCO guidelines and are also Professional Passport business partner so we’ve got compliance covered.

 2. The cheapest payroll software option isn’t always the best – especially if you want to scale